JetBrains/kotlin-multiplatform-dev-docs/topics/journal/kotlin-multiplatform-flutter.md

 # Kotlin Multiplatform and Flutter: cross-platform development solutions

-[//]: # (description: This article explores Kotlin Multiplatform and Flutter, helping you to understand their capabilities and choose the right fit for your cross-platform project.)
+<web-summary>This article explores Kotlin Multiplatform and Flutter, helping you to understand their capabilities and choose the right fit for your cross-platform project.</web-summary>

 In the rapidly evolving world of technology, developers are constantly seeking efficient frameworks and tools to help them build high-quality applications.
 However, when choosing between available possibilities, it’s important to avoid placing too much emphasis on finding the so-called best option, as this approach might not always lead to the most suitable choice.